apache/ofbiz-framework/README.md

 >_Note_: If you want to use an external database like MySQL or PostgreSQL, read the "Setup an external database" section to set it up.

+>_Note_: If you want to run OFBiz without an internet connection, read the "Running gradle tasks without an internet connection" section.

-> Note : The directory structure and repositories have changed.
+>_Note_: The directory structure and repositories have changed.
 For more information read the "Repository and directory structure" section.

 System requirements